 More than keeping troublemakers out of the way, this approach forces both the clownfish and seahorses to grow accustomed to one another.
 After a few days, you may release your clownfish and see what happens.
 If its behavior hasn’t changed, isolate it once again.

 While clownfish and seahorses could generally live in the same tank, as a fish owner, you should avoid that approach.
 That is because clownfish are swift and aggressive, while seahorses are docile, slow swimmers.
 High amounts of stress and competition over food may end up with a sick seahorse.

 If you wish to keep them in the same aquarium, you could get a large tank (at least 25 gallons), while placing the anemone or coral at one corner.
 You could also use a barrier, eliminating all potential encounters between your clownfish and seahorses.

-I hope my article had shed some light on your questions.
+I hope my article has shed some light on your questions.
 If you have any hesitations, feel free to reach me via the contact page.
-In the meanwhile, I hope you will be able to enjoy your aquarium and what it has to offer.
+In the meantime, I hope you will be able to enjoy your aquarium and what it has to offer.